johnnyh209/MDT-and-WDS/MDT and WDS Project Documentation.md

 1. On the homepage of Deployment Workbench, right-click on `Applications` located on the left column, and click on `New Application`.
 This opens the `New Application Wizard`.
 2. On the `Application Type` page, select the most appropriate option that applies to you.
 Since I have the full source file for 7-Zip, I chose `Application with source files`.
-3. In the `Details` page, fill out however much you can.
+3. On the `Details` page, fill out however much you can.
 Every box is optional except Application Name.
-4. In the `Source` page, click on `Browse...` and select the directory where you application is stored.
+4. On the `Source` page, click on `Browse...` and select the directory where you application is stored.
 Mine is the 7-Zip folder I created at the beginning that contains the msi installer for the program.
-5. In the `Destination` page, designate a name for the directory that will be created.
+5. On the `Destination` page, designate a name for the directory that will be created.
 I named mine `7-Zip`.
-6. In the `Command Details` page, enter in the command that will be run during the imaging process to install the application.
+6. On the `Command Details` page, enter in the command that will be run during the imaging process to install the application.
 Since my 7-Zip installer is an msi file, I will be using the `msiexec.exe` command.
 The full command I entered is `msiexec.exe /i 7z2409-x64 /q`.
 The `/i` parameter indicates that it will run as a normal installation and the `/q` parameter specifies that a user intervention will not be needed.
 The `7z2409-x64` is the name of the installer that will be run by the msiexec command.
 7. Review the summary, and execute.
 8. Once done, on the Application page of Deployment Workbench, you should see the application listed that you have just added.

 ## Task Sequence

+We will next set up the task sequence, which is a set of predetermined instructions for how Windows will be deployed (it pretty much automates the process of installing Windows).

+1. On the homepage of Deployment Workbench, right-click on `Task Sequences` on the left column, and click on `New Task Sequence`.
+This opens up the `New Task Sequence Wizard`.
+2. On the `General Settings` page, designate a task sequence ID and task sequence name.
+I opted for something simple, going with Win10 and Windows 10 Installation respectively.
+3. On the `Select Template` page, choose a task sequence template.
+I opted for the Standard Task Sequence Client template.
+4. On the `Select OS` page, select the Windows version you want to use/install.
+What you will see here depends on the operating system files imported to the Deployment Workbench earlier.
+I chose Windows 10 Pro.
+5. On the `Specify Product Key` page, choose the most appropriate choice that suits your situation.
+As this is nothing more than a test environment, I am not specifying any product keys.
+6. On the `OS Settings` page, fill out each text box.
+7. On the `Admin Password` page, choose whether to setup a local admin password.
+8. Review the summary and complete the set up.
+9. Once the process is complete, you should see the task sequence listed on Deployment Workbench.

+## Deployment Share Properties

+Now that we have imported our operating system, added applications to be downloaded during the imaging process, and created our task sequence, it is time to finalize our deployment share.

+1. On on the homepage of Deployment Workbench, right-click on `MDT Deployment Share`, and click on `Properties`.
+This opens up the properties window for our deployment share.
+2. On the `General` tab, you can uncheck the x86 box.
+Doing so, however, means that your deployment will not work on x86 systems (which at this point in time, majority of systems should already be x64.
+3. On the `Rules` tab, it contains a list of instructions and parameters that MDT will adhere to such as skipping Bitlocker encryption during imaging.
+This is commonly known as the customsettings.ini file.
+I set mine up as such:
+4. After configuring your rules, click on the `Edit Bootstrap.ini` button on the bottom right corner.
+Bootstrap.ini file is very similar to the customsettings.ini file, except that it is processed first when you launch into WinPE during the imaging process.
+I believe it is best to keep bootstrap.ini as simple as possible because anytime changes are made, you have generate a new installation media of your deployment share.
+Mine is the following:
+5. On the `Windows PE` tab, I have opted to generate an iso/installation media.

+With that, we can click `Apply` and then `Ok` to close the Properties window.

+## Generating Boot Media

+Now that everything is set and done, we want to create our boot media.

+1. On on the homepage of Deployment Workbench, right-click on `MDT Deployment Share`, and click on `Update Deployment Share`.
+This opens the `Update Deployment Share` window.
+2. On the `Options` page, you have 2 options: 1) to add any changes you have made to an already generated boot media, or 2) generate a completely new boot media.
+I chose the latter.
+3. Review the summary, and generate your boot media